 Here are the first two steps you can take toward healing:

 Step 1 – Assess Your Birth Experience

-When you look deeply at your birth you can uncover moments that you may not be aware of, moments that have triggered you, and the parts of your story have hooked you.
+When you look deeply at your birth you can uncover moments that you may not be aware of, moments that have triggered you, and the parts of your story that have hooked you.

 You may have first felt relief and gratitude in the hours and days after your birth.
 Your labour was finally over and your baby was here.
-Perhaps you felt gratitude for all of the people who were with you, the medical staff, and/or technology that assisted your delivery.
+Perhaps you felt gratitude for all of the people who were with you, the medical staff, and/or the technology that assisted your delivery.

 If your caregivers, or other support people, told you their perspective during this time, it may have influenced your story.
 As you think back over your experience, ask yourself; is this moment something I remember or something that someone else shared with me?